microsoftgraph/entra-powershell/development-docs/cmdlet-references-documentation/cmdlet-reference-example.md

 ## Description

 The `Get-EntraUser` cmdlet gets an individual user or list of users.
-Specify the `UserId` parameter to get a specific user.
+Specify the `ObjectId` parameter to get a specific user.

 ## Examples